exzenter/LogoCollision/readme.txt

 = Does this work with all themes? =

 The plugin automatically detects common WordPress content areas.
 If your theme uses non-standard selectors, you may need to add custom CSS or modify the plugin's content detection.

+= Does this plugin slow down my theme? =

+No, this plugin does not slow down your theme.
+The required libraries (GSAP and ScrollTrigger) are only loaded if the effect is actually in use on the current page.
+These libraries are tiny and optimized for performance.
+A sample page with all effects enabled achieves a perfect 100 performance score on Google Lighthouse.

 == Screenshots ==